Buying a new car vs used

-Should you buy a new car or something a year or two old?
+Should you buy a new car or something used that is a year or two old?
 We explain what you need to know.

 HERE’S AN AREA where everyone has an opinion.

-New car buyers cite the new car warranty, the fact the car is new so there shouldn’t be reliability issues, and, well, it looks great.
+New car buyers will tell you that it’s all about the new car warranty, the fact the car is new so there shouldn’t be reliability issues, and, well, it looks great (and that new car smell).
 What they don’t like to mention is the fact that as soon as that new car rolls on to the road thousands of dollars in value have been wiped because quite simply, cars – well most of them – depreciate and they depreciate most in the first few years.

 This is where your second-hand car buyer puffs out his chest.